On This Page

 Customer satisfaction depends on various factors; however, the unavailability of desired products or frequent 'out of stock' issues can also impact it.
 Accurate supply chain management ensures you manage your inventory based on customer desires and expectations.

-For instance, Amazon’s success in e-commerce is partly attributed to its highly advanced demand forecasting capabilities.
+For instance, Amazon's highly advanced demand forecasting capabilities contribute to its success in e-commerce.
 Amazon predicts demand down to the zip code level by integrating machine learning with consumer purchase patterns.

 During the COVID-19 pandemic, Amazon could pre-position essential items such as sanitizers and face masks in high-demand areas, achieving 98 percent on-time delivery rates even during peak demand periods.